jjabakker/GlycoPaint-History/instructions.md

 ## Install Fiji

 - Install Fiji from <https://imagej.net/software/fiji/downloads>
-- Determine the location of the Fiji application, as $fiji_app$, e.g. /Applications/Fiji.app
+- Determine the location of the Fiji application, as 'fiji_app', e.g. /Users/Hans/Applications/Fiji.app
-- Ensure that directories $ fiji_app$/scripts/plugins exist (they normally are present)
+- Ensure that directories 'fiji_app'/scripts/plugins exist (they normally are present)
 - You may have to edit the script Install Paint to specify the fiji_app variable (there are a few defaults listed)
 - Run the ‘Install Paint.py’ script to copy the following files to the Fiji directory tree:
-  - Grid_Process_Batch.py
+  - Process_Batch.py
   - Convert_BF_images.py
   - Single_Analysis.py
   - FijiSupportFunctions.py